harel/rockpaperscissors/README.md

 	'scissors': 'http://findicons.com/files/icons/196/office_tools/128/scissors.png' // SCISSORS
 }
 ```
+##### rules
-* `rules`: An object containing the rules of engagement.
+An object containing the rules of engagement.
 Each key should correspond one of the `assets` keys provided, and the value is an object describing which 'other' keys this piece wins.
 ```
 {
 	'rock': {wins: ['scissors']},